It is so exciting when researchers are able to take concepts and ideas from the classroom and apply them in a real-world setting.

 It is especially exciting when it means that this can make a difference in people’s lives.

-That is exactly what a team of researchers from Michigan State University did when they travelled to Tanzania and Kenya to help improve agricultural practices.
+That is exactly what a team of researchers from Michigan State University did when they traveled to Tanzania and Kenya to help improve agricultural practices.

 Then, they showed a group of villagers the videos followed by a discussion.
 The control group did not receive the videos.
 An additional treatment group received the videos and a text message.